 Most people are familiar with the loose, watery stools of diarrhea.
-Sudden diarrhea can resolve on its own or with over-the-counter (OTC) medications.
-It’s generally not a cause for concern.
+Typically it resolves on its own or with the us of over-the-counter (OTC) medications.

-Recurring bouts of diarrhea or chronic diarrhea can have a significant impact on your life.
-It may also be a sign that you have an underlying condition that should be treated.
+But recurring bouts of diarrhea or chronic diarrhea can impact your life significantly.
+Frequent episodes may also be a sign that you have an underlying condition that needs treatment.

-Continue reading as we explore some reasons for sudden diarrhea, conditions that can cause chronic diarrhea, and when it’s time to see your doctor.
+Continue reading as we explore some reasons for sudden diarrhea, conditions that can cause chronic diarrhea, and when it’s time to contact a doctor or other healthcare professional.

-Sudden or acute diarrhea usually resolves on its own within a few days, even if you never figure out what caused it.
-The following are some possible causes of a sudden, acute case of diarrhea:
+Sudden diarrhea usually resolves on its own within a few days, even if you never find the cause.
+The following are some possible causes of a sudden, or acute, case of diarrhea:

-If you’ve ever been told not to drink the water while traveling to certain countries, it’s for a good reason.
-Some countries with unsanitary conditions can expose you to drinking water or food contaminated with parasites such as:
+If while traveling you’ve ever been told not to drink the water, it’s for a good reason.
+You could be exposed to harmful drinking water or food in some countries.

 - Entamoeba histolytica

-Travelers’ diarrhea generally lasts a few days.
-See your doctor if it lasts longer.
+Traveler’s diarrhea generally lasts a few days.
+Contact a healthcare professional if it lasts longer.

 - viral hepatitis